 Sleep mode puts the printer into a reduced power state after a period of inactivity, turning off the front-panel display to save energy.
 Printer features can be enabled from this mode, and the printer maintains network connectivity, waking up only as necessary.
-The printer can be woken from sleep mode by the Power button, by sending a print job, or by opening the window, the roll cover, or the stacker cover.
+The printer can be woken from sleep mode by the Power button, by sending a print job, or by lifting the scanner, opening a roll cover, or opening the stacker cover.
 The printer wakes up in several seconds, more quickly than if it is completely turned off.
 While in sleep mode, the Power button blinks.